zllovesuki/specter/README.md

 - Partial atomic ring maintenance implementation: [Atomic Ring Maintenance for Distributed Hash Table](https://www.diva-portal.org/smash/get/diva2:1041775/FULLTEXT01.pdf), full dissertation is available [here](https://www.diva-portal.org/smash/get/diva2:1041220/FULLTEXT01.pdf)
     - We can see it in action in [concurrent_join.log](dev/concurrent_join.log) where the concurrent join attempt is blocked and asked to try again.
     - This is a departure from the paper where it asks for a lock queue.

+KV Persistence:
+- Inspired by Redis' AOF format, by appending log when mutation occurs, and replay mutation logs on start-up to restore state: [Redis persistence](https://redis.io/docs/manual/persistence/)